Gertjan423/index_test_course/chapter3.md

 *** =sct

---- type:NormalExercise lang:r xp: skills:
+--- type:NormalExercise lang:python xp: skills:
 ## Bind rows
 Use one command to bind the entire list of data sets into a single data set.
 Then run the complete code to do something nice.